 2. Password reminders are sent via email in plaintext.

 3. Form validation exceptions pass plaintext values in the query string, which of course end up in web server logs, browser histories, and other publicly-viewable areas.

 The more important and difficult question is not why, but how—that is, how can companies not just survive, but thrive in a landscape of digital threats?

 These are just a few examples of 000webhost's security shortcomings, which invariable led to its breach of 13 million customer records.
 More information regarding the "hack" is available on Troy's blog , though labeling it as such does somewhat of a disservice to seasoned cybercriminals.
 By all measures, this data breach was child's play for the attacker(s) in question.

-Web companies that garner large followings through complimentary service offerings—ad-based or otherwise—have an equal or even stronger need for robust security measures due to the antcipated volume of user registrations for free services.
+Web companies that garner large followings through complimentary service offerings—ad-based or otherwise—have an equal or even stronger need for robust security measures due to the anticipated volume of user registrations for free services.
 Lack of security (and resultant compromised data) is just plain bad business, even if no credit card data is stored/stolen.
-To learn more, take a listen to our Halloween Episode of The Gig with Troy Hunt.